samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 });
 ```

-And the template for the dashboard should be something like this:
+The template for the dashboard should be something like this:

 ```html
 <!-- ember-js-auth/app/templates/dashboard.hbs -->